aws-samples/aws-cognito-kakao-oidc-react/README.md

    ```
 3. Run `npm install` to install dependent packages

-4. Run `cdk bootstarp` to initialize CDK environment.

-5. Run `cdk deploy` to initiate the deployment.
+4. Run `cdk deploy` to initiate the deployment.
 When you run the deployment, it will configure the following AWS services.

    * Amazon Cognito: Amazon Cognito instance to use Kakao Login as an Identity Provider
    * Amazon API Gateway: A service endpoint for testing.
 Upon successful Kakao Login, validate the received authentication token to ensure its validity, and then proceed to call the backend function.